 DARTdrones provides the highest quality training, certification, and continued support for the drone pilots of fire and police stations.
-DARTdrones is the national leader in drone training, consultation, and expert support for new drone pilots.
+Expert support for new drone pilots, DARTdrones is the national leader in drone consultation and training.

-Before its appearance on Shark Tank, DARTdrones had generated over $500,000 in sales in 2016 and projected 2017 sales to reach one million dollars.
+In 2016 DARTdrones had generated over $500,000 in sales and projected in 2017 sales, before its appearance on Shark Tank, to reach one million dollars.

-The company now has seven programs available to fit your needs and over 7,000 students.
+Seven programs are offered by the company to fit your needs and it has over 7,000 students.
 Their training programs are customizable and feature in-person hands-on training on flight training, instruction on attaining a commercial remote pilot license, scenario-based online training.

 Entrepreneurs: Branon Leibel and Bruno Aschidamini

 Sand Cloud Turkish Towels are made of the most luxurious, quality 100% Cotton, hand-loomed in Turkey.
 The towels are luxurious, lightweight, absorbent & sand-resistant.
-They dry quickly, easily shake off the sand, and are worlds better than any bulky beach or bath towel.
+Better than any bath towel or bulky beach in the world, easily shake off the sand, and they dry quickly.

 The Sand Cloud towels are so smooth and soft.
 They donate 10% of profits back to save marine life.
-Giving back to marine life is a huge part of what our company stands for.
+A portion of the company sales goes to support marine life.

 They partnered up with major organizations like the Marine Conservation Institute, The Surfrider Foundation, The Pacific Marine Mammal Center, San Diego Coastkeeper, and Hawaii Wildlife Fund.